vascoscoscos/vascoscoscos/README.md

 **SOME THINGS I MAY NEED TO PUT HERE vv**
 > I do joke around a lot and some things MAY offend other people or possibly make them uncomfortabke, so PLEAASE tell me if I offended you
-> or make you feel uncomfy in any way, I WILL stop and note it.
+> or made you feel uncomfy in any way, I WILL stop and note it.
 I do try to avoid (some) sensitive people because of this, but please do not take it personal;
 > I hope that last part made sense